eson-dev/eson.dev/content/post/why-how-built-this-site/index.md

 After owning the domain name, it was time to decide on the technology to build the site on.
 A long time ago, I learnt website building with just HTML and JavaScript using [Microsoft FrontPage](https://en.wikipedia.org/wiki/Microsoft_FrontPage) (it was also a period when [Flash](https://en.wikipedia.org/wiki/Adobe_Flash) was prominent) :joy:.
 Of course, we are living in 2020 now and there are so many ways to create your own website without even writing a single line of HTML.

 I tried out with the GitHub's own [personal-website](https://github.com/github/personal-website) project.
 It uses [Jekyll](https://jekyllrb.com/) as the site generator.
 For some reasons, I didn't really like Jekyll.
-Soon after that I discovered [Hugo](https://gohugo.io/) as an alternative (it's also written in Go and I use Go every day at work) and decided to give it a try.
-While searching for a theme to use, I found [Academic](https://sourcethemes.com/academic/) and it looks fantastic!
+Soon after that I discovered [Hugo](https://gohugo.io/) as an alternative (it's also written in Go and I use Go every day at work) and decided to give it a try, and it fits my needs.
+While searching for a theme on Hugo, I found [Academic](https://sourcethemes.com/academic/) and it looks fantastic!

 ![Academic](academic.png)

 By following Academic's [installation guide](https://sourcethemes.com/academic/docs/install/), I was able to setup [Netlify](https://www.netlify.com/) to automatically build and deploy my changes, and the first version of my website was published in less than 10 minutes!
-The best of all is that I am able to use the Starter (free) tier of Netlify to host my website and tie it to my custom domain ([eson.dev](https://www.eson.dev)).
+The best of all is that I am able to use the Starter (free) tier of Netlify to host my website and tie it to my custom domain [eson.dev](https://www.eson.dev).

 ### Keeping it updated